nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### List Panel
 Clicking on a `Task`, `Project`, or `Staff` card will cause the respective box to be highlighted in green.
 All `Task` and `Project` cards will be displayed in the `List Panel`.
-By default, the `Staff` members of the first project are displayed.
+By default, the `Staff` list is empty when first starting the program.
 To see how to view the `Staff` list of other projects, you can check [this](#view-the-staff-list-within-a-project-view) segment of the user guide.

 ![List Panel](images/ListPanel.png)